 Sen. Hillary Clinton (D.-N.Y.) would not criticize MoveOn.org on the campaign trail for an offensive advertisement the group produced to attack Army Gen. David H. Petraeus, but she sided with the anti-war lobby in a vote on Thursday.

 Motivated by the full-page advertisement MoveOn.org published in the New York Times that accused Petraeus of betrayal, the Senate passed a resolution condemning “attacks of honor and integrity” on the general and other members of the Armed Forces.

 The advertisement, purchased at a discounted rate, mocked Petraeus’ name as “Betray Us,” suggested he was “cooking the books” for the White House and characterized the general as a “military man constantly at war with the facts” who “will not admit what everyone knows: Iraq is mired in an unwinnable religious civil war.”

 Texas Republican Sen. John Cornyn’s “sense of the Senate” resolution passed 72-25.

 Sen. Barack Obama (D.-Ill.), who is competing with Clinton for the Democratic nomination, did not vote.
-The full roll call vote is available here.
-No Republicans voted against it.
+The full roll call vote is available here